kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 **GNN Model**: We will train a 3-layer GraphSage model that contains 5.6 million parameters to perform this predictive task.
 Our model is based on the implementation [here](https://github.com/mengyangniu/ogbn-papers100m-sage/tree/main).
 We picked this model because it was one of the better-performing models in the [PyG Leaderboard for the ogbn-papers100M dataset](https://ogb.stanford.edu/docs/leader_nodeprop/) (search "GraphSAGE_res_incep" under "Leaderboard for ogbn-papers100M") that we could develop using pre-existing layers in the PyG library (so we do not have to write any custom layers).

-## Step 1: Preliminaries and Loading ogbn-papers100M into Kùzu
+## Step 1: Preliminaries and Loading ogbn-papers100M into Kuzu

 As a preliminary, the [`prepare_data.py`](https://github.com/pyg-team/pytorch_geometric/blob/master/examples/kuzu/papers_100M/prepare_data.py) script in [Sample Code](https://github.com/pyg-team/pytorch_geometric/tree/master/examples/kuzu/papers_100M) generates four numpy files for each property of the papers: (i) `./ids.npy`; (ii) `./node_feat.npy` (storing `x` properties); (iii) `./node_year.npy`; and (iv) `./node_label.npy` (storing `y` labels).
 In addition, it will generate an `./edge_index.csv` file that stores the citation relationships.
 In the below code snippets, we will assume you have gone through those steps.

-Let's start with how you load the `ogbn-papers100M` dataset into Kùzu.
-You will first need to define a `paper` NODE TABLE and a `cite` REL TABLE, whose schemas will follow exactly the structure of the dataset and then use `COPY FROM` statements in Kùzu's version of Cypher to ingest those numpy and csv files into your `paper` and `cite` tables:
+Let's start with how you load the `ogbn-papers100M` dataset into Kuzu.
+You will first need to define a `paper` NODE TABLE and a `cite` REL TABLE, whose schemas will follow exactly the structure of the dataset and then use `COPY FROM` statements in Kuzu's version of Cypher to ingest those numpy and csv files into your `paper` and `cite` tables:

 ```py
 # ...